Regulation & Legislation

 - Understanding the potential risks, rewards and costs of any investment recommendation;

-- Having a reasonable basis to believe that the recommendation is in the best interest of a particular retail customer based on their investment profile;
+- Having a reasonable basis to believe that the recommendation is in the best interest of a particular retail customer based on that customer’s investment profile;

 - Ensuring the recommendation doesn’t place the interests of the firm or broker ahead of the customer.